-Attorney at Law
+Attorney At Law

 Mr. Meads was recruited by the Federal Bureau of Investigation.
 So, after leaving HP, he became a Special Agent with the FBI.
-His principal areas of focus included foreign counter intelligence, white-collar crime, violent crime and drugs.
+His principal areas of focus included foreign counterintelligence, white-collar crime, violent crime, and drugs.
 While serving in the FBI’s Puerto Rico office, he served as Chief Division Counsel, advising the Special Agent in Charge and upper management in all legal matters.

 Recently, Mr. Meads worked for Utah Legal Services, representing victims of domestic violence in divorce and custody cases.
-He also continues to consult for several non-profit organizations in personnel, management and other legal issues.
-Mr. Meads is delighted to bring his years of experience to the law firm of Boyak, Christiansen, and Park.
+He also continues to consult for several non-profit organizations in personnel, management, and other legal issues.
+Mr. Meads is delighted to bring his years of experience to the law firm of Boyack, Christiansen, and Park.